W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - What is Sinatra?

-- Is Sinatra a web server?
-If not what web server does it use?

 - What is Rack?

-- Rack's `rackup` file should end in what extention?

-- What three values must be returned by the call method of a Rack application which describes the response sent to the client ?

-- True or false:

-  1, Routes are Ruby methods provided by Sinatra that typically use HTTP method names such as get, put, and delete.

-  2, Routes use the method name and a pattern argument to determine the HTTP requests to which they respond.

-  3, Routes use a block of code to determine the response sent back to the client.

-  4, Routes must return a String that represents the body.

-- Give three method names within Sinatra that define a route.

-- Give an 2 example routes that would handle the path 'http://example.com/books/paperback/scifi?author=Andy+Weir'.
+- What is a Web Server? (eg. Apache, Nginx? aka: reverse proxy servers when used in conjunction with Puma, Thin, Unicorn)

+- What is an application server? (aka web application server, eg. Thin, Puma, WeBrick)

+- What is a web application?

+- What are static assets?

+- What is ERB?

 - What is an ERB layout?

 - How is an ERB layout used within an ERB invocation?

+- What three values must be returned by the call method of a Rack application which describes the response sent to the client ?

+- Give an 2 example routes that would handle the path http://example.com/books/paperback/scifi?author=Andy+Weir.

 - Within a Sinatra route, can the values held within the `params` hash be extracted using either symbol keys or string keys?

 - If you had content that needed to be loaded before processing each route, which method(s) would you use implement this behaviour?

-- When are view helpers used in Sinatra?
+- When and why are view helpers used in Sinatra?

 - Which route can be used to process routes that are not explicitly defined within the application?